 So despite all, I can´t stop scrolling up and down every time I see my own pictures from Iceland, blinded by its natural wonders.
 Every time I open the folder “Iceland” on my computer, I feel like I´m living this travel story all over again – having another photographic journey to the “Land of Ice and Fire”.

-Lesson #2 The sun shines not on us but in us:no matter how bad the day looks, there is always something good in every day
+The sun shines not on us but in us: no matter how bad the day looks, there is always something good in every day

-I remember this day, like it was yesterday.
-It was raining since we woke up around 7 a.m and rain drops on my window was the last thing I saw at night before I felt asleep.
-It was so hard to drive, do the sightseeing and take pictures with this weather… Nevertheless, we had quite a plan for one week in Iceland and no time to lose.
-So, there was an unexpected hour of sun in between, by the time we arrived to the Jökulsárlón Glacier Lagoon.
+Icelandic weather is a huge contrast when you live in Spain.
+That day was not an exception!
+It was raining since we woke up (around 7 a.m) and raindrops on my window was the last thing I saw at night before I fell asleep.
+It was so hard to drive, do the sightseeing and take pictures… Nevertheless, we had quite a plan for one week in Iceland and no time to lose.
+Somehow, by the time we arrived at the Jökulsárlón Glacier Lagoon, one of the places I wanted to see the most, the sun unexpectedly came out for 30 min, making the glaciers shine bright like diamonds.
 One of the most beautiful moments of our trip happened during our worst day in Iceland.
-So going back to it now, I can´t even say it was “the worst day”, I remember only the shades of blue and the melting glaciers.
+And going back to it now, I can´t even say it was “the worst day”, I remember only the shades of blue and the melting glaciers.

 Jökulsárlón Glacier Lagoon